google/codeworld/web/help/GuideUnit1.md

 Defining variables
 ------------------

+In the nametags above, you defined *variables* called `program` and `nametag`.
-Because your code is like a dictionary or glossary, you can define as many *variables* as you like.
+Because your code is like a dictionary or glossary, you can define as many variables as you like.
 For example, you might write:

 ~~~~~
 name = "Han"
 age = 14
 favoriteColor = blue
 ~~~~~

+!!!
+Warning
+    This isn't a complete program!
+If you try to run this example, you will see an error message:

+    `The variable program is not defined in your code.`

+    More on that later!

 Each of these lines is an **equation**, which says that two expressions are *equal*, or have the same value.
 In math, you use equations in many